Anti-Cellulite DIY Coffee And Honey Scrub for Smooth Glowing Skin

 • Reduces the appearance of cellulite and stretch marks.

-• Targets and fights inflammation that can make skin look puffy.
+• It targets and fights inflammation that can make skin look puffy.

 how to make coffee scrub at home

-How to make coffee and honey body scrub
+How to make a coffee and honey scrub

 You can spend $12 to $25 for a quality scrub or just a few dollars making it home with organic ingredients.

-When making body scrubs, you can choose from sugar, salt, oats, grains, and coffee for the base.
+You can choose from sugar, salt, oats, grains, and coffee for the base when making body scrubs.
 They all exfoliate and offer different properties to the skin.

 Homemade scrubs are a great way to soothe and heal hard-working hands.
-Maybe you don’t garden, but as a busy mom, I bet there are other things you’re doing that take a toll on your skin.
+Maybe you don’t garden, but as a busy mom, I bet you do other things that take a toll on your skin.

-This coffee and honey body scrub is an excellent way to help your hands and pamper yourself a bit.
+This coffee scrub fo cellulite is an excellent way to help your hands and pamper yourself.
 It’s so relaxing to use, and you won’t believe how soft and smooth your skin feels after using it.
 After massaging for a few minutes, rinse clean.

 Ingredients: